sonic-net/DASH/doc-github-rules.md

 ## Use checklists for large issues or PRs

-When working a complex issue or PR, it is often preferable to use a checklist within one issue or PR.
-This avoids the use of multiple isssues or PRs that could be difficult to track.
+When working on a complex issue or PR, it is often preferable to use a checklist within one issue or PR.
+This avoids the use of multiple issues or PRs that could be difficult to track.

-You enter the checklist in the first comment when you create the issue or the PR.
-To cerate a checklist, you use the markdown shown in the the example below.
+You enter the checklist in the comment when you create the issue or the PR.
+To create a checklist, you use a markdown format similar to the one shown in the example below.

 ```md
 - [x] Fix TOC